rebuschain/rebus.docs/knowledge/staking/index.md

 You may want to investigate validators you are planning on delegating to.
 Most validators will provide some extra information such as a bio and website that will be available by clicking on the validator's name in the [https://mintscan.io/rebus](https://mintscan.io/rebus) blockchain explorer interface.

-Some validators run telegram, discord, or twitter channels where you can directly contact the operators and receive updates so that you are informed about the validators operations and maintenance activities.
+Some validators run Telegram, Discord, or Twitter channels where you can directly contact the operators and receive updates so that you are informed about the validators operations and maintenance activities.

 Many validator operators have representation in the official Rebus Discord and Telegrams channels.